 Leadership, Career Development, and Promotion: There are diverse challenges in the career development of a junior researcher.
 Panelists will first provide a short overview of how the promotion process works across a variety of institutions and then will share experiences and tips for becoming a successful and valued researcher.
 Topics of discussion include leadership and visibility; how to make an impact in biostatistics and health science scientifically and professionally; balance of methodological and collaborative research; major milestones toward promotion (such as annual reviews or mid-tenure reviews); top "dos and don'ts" for increasing chances of promotion; and expectations and criteria for promotion.

-Workshop Application Procedure: Applicants must have a doctoral degree awarded no earlier than 2011.
+Applicants must have a doctoral degree awarded no earlier than 2013.
 ENAR membership is not required, although it is encouraged.
-Participation will be limited to 45 junior researchers with a limited number of partial travel reimbursements (up to $500) available.
+Participation will be limited to 45 junior researchers.
+A limited number of partial travel reimbursements (up to $500) will be available.
 Applicants who apply early, who are already in permanent positions (rather than graduate students or postdocs), who are engaged in health science research, or who have applied for the workshop in the past but were not accepted are given the highest priority in the selection process.
-Accepted workshop participants must register for the ENAR meeting by February 1, 2017 in order to retain their place in the workshop.
+Accepted workshop participants must register for the ENAR meeting by February 1, 2019 in order to retain their place in the workshop.
 A short application form is available below.
 Women and minorities are especially encouraged to apply.

-The deadline for receipt of applications is November 7, 2016.
-For more details or questions, please e-mail Brisa N. Sánchez (email@example.com)
+The deadline for receipt of applications is November 18, 2018.
+For more details or questions, please e-mail Howard Chang (firstname.lastname@example.org)